bashcashew/Wordle_bashscript/README.md

 * Requirements include:
   * Linux
   * MacOS
-  * Knowing how to utilize bash scripts as to not do something detrimental to your system ;)
+  * Bash scripts ;)
-  * Provide your own word list
+  * Provide your own word list (script will be added in a later repository for scraping word lists from any text.)

 ## An example of a word list may include: